Careers

 Mock interviews/CV building

-In addition the school aims to promote Careers and Work-related Learning via:
+In addition, the school aims to promote Careers and Work-related Learning via:

 1. Displays relating to careers in subject areas and the variety of progression routes available to students